giokhar/local-messenger-app/README.md

 # local-messenger-app
 This is a messenger app for people within the same wireless network

-To run the project, you need to have python3 and pip installed.
+To run the project, you need to have python3 and pip3 installed.

 It is recommended to create virtual environment first by running `virtualenv -p {PYTHON PATH} {NAME}`